GsTYPO3/gsprotectedconfig/README.md

 GS Proteced Config TYPO3 extension
 ==================================

-GS Protected Config allows you to import configurations from outside the web directory or override it dependent from application context or CLI mode.
-Configuration could simply be adapted by the Extension Manager.
+GS Protected Config allows you to import configurations from outside the web directory or override it dependent from the application context or TYPO3 mode (FE, BE, CLI, AJAX and INSTALL).
+Configuration could simply be adapted by the Extension Manager and must be activated first!

 ## Screen shots